 - Since genomic information is constantly in flux, it is important to recheck previously used primer and probe sequences.

-IDT PrimeTime® Assays Are Designed to Avoid SNPs
+IDT PrimeTime® Assays are designed to manage SNPs

 Having to manually check whether your primers contain SNPs can be cumbersome.
-An alternative is to select assays where SNP screening is done for you.
-IDT has developed a sophisticated qPCR assay design engine that checks all designs against up-to-date SNP and intron/exon junction locations.
+An alternative is to select assays from IDT that are developed using a sophisticated qPCR assay design engine, including checks of all designs against up-to-date databases for SNPs and intron/exon junctions.

 Design of PrimeTime Predesigned qPCR Assays is performed using frequently updated information from new RefSeq releases from NCBI.
-Target regions are screened to avoid SNPs and sequences that are repeated elsewhere in the genome.
-Because each assay is synthesized only after it is ordered, there is never a stock of outdated assays that may omit recently identified SNPs.
+Target regions are screened to manage SNPs and sequences that are repeated elsewhere in the genome.
+Because each assay is synthesized only after it is ordered, there is never a stock of outdated assays.

 - Piazza A. (2012) Theory of evolution and genetics.
 In: Fasolo A Ed.
 (2012) The Theory of Evolution and Its Impact.
 Italy:Springer-Verlag. p.
 119.